freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ## Description
 <section id='description'>
-A Description of the challenge and what is required to pass
+A Description of the challenge and what is required to pass.
 </section>

 ## Instructions